draperlaboratory/cbat_tools/wp/plugin/README.md

   or some comma delimited combination`.
 If set, debug will print the various debugging statistics, including information and statistics for Z3's solver, global_param, constr.t, and expression-lists when calling eval.
-These can also be called with the key-words: z3-solver-stats, z3-verbose, constr.t and eval-constraint-stats respectively.
+These can also be called with the key-words: z3-solver-stats, z3-verbose, constraint-stats and eval-constraint-stats respectively.
 If the flag is not called, it defaults to printing none of them.